A. Scott Wood

 Director of Orchestral Activities, Music Program

-Professor Wood has guest-conducted the Israel Symphony Orchestra Rishon LeZion, the Wolf Trap Orchestra, the Orchestra Society of Philadelphia, the Brevard (North Carolina) Philharmonic, the Rutgers Sinfonia, the Virtuosi of Houston and orchestra/choirs of the University of Houston Moores School of Music, the Fairfax Symphony Orchestra, the American University Orchestra, and the Washington Symphonic Brass.
+Professor Wood recently guest-conducted the Israel Symphony Orchestra Rishon LeZion.
+He performed with Grammy-winning and Oscar-nominated film composer Terence Blanchard and led the Wolf Trap Orchestra with legendary Bollywood singer Asha Bhosle.
+He has also appeared with the Orchestra Society of Philadelphia, the Brevard (North Carolina) Philharmonic, the Rutgers Sinfonia, the Virtuosi of Houston and orchestra/choirs of the University of Houston Moores School of Music, the Fairfax Symphony Orchestra, the American University Orchestra, and the Washington Symphonic Brass.
 He was invited to conduct the Kennedy Center’s popular Messiah Sing-Along and has worked with many choral ensembles, including the US Army Chorus, the US Navy Sea Chanters, the Washington National Cathedral Singers, and the Washington National Opera Domingo-Cafritz Young Artists.
+He was lauded as “an incredible talent” by the Virginia Commission for the Arts and recognized for achievement in the arts by the American Association of University Women.

 Professor Wood has lectured for the Baltimore Symphony Orchestra and the National Philharmonic at the Strathmore Performing Arts Center, and spoken at the Smithsonian Institution, the Goethe-Institut, the Concurso di Canto Lirico (Peru), and Johns Hopkins University’s OASIS.
-He is an advisor to the prestigious Chesapeake Chamber Music Competition—a biennial international event—and a panelist for OnStage Korea at the Korean Cultural Center.
+He has advised the prestigious Chesapeake Chamber Music Competition, a biennial international event, and served as a judge for the Washington Area Music Awards (the “Wammies”) and OnStage Korea at the Korean Cultural Center.